shashankk204/Basic_Machine_Learning_Model/README.md

 ALL the models are coded in form of Classes and Function stored in ML_BOOTCAMP file

-Have showcased how to use the ML_BOOTCAMP library in the give Jupyter-Notebook
+Have showcased how to use the ML_BOOTCAMP library in the given Jupyter-Notebook(ML_BOOTCAMP.ipynb)

 have also applied some of concepts of machine learning for obtaining better output